 Case One: Non-Patient Purchase for Non-Patient

-- Create a New Patient profile: first name Miscellaneous, last name Account (You will use this account to sell all your gift certificates).
+- Create a New Patient Profile using the first name "Miscellaneous" and last name "Account" (this account will be used for all gift certificate sales).

-- Print Invoice with the Gift Certificate and give it to the Non-Patient.
+- Print the invoice with the Gift Certificate and provide it to the Non-Patient.

 Case Two: Non-Patient Purchase for Existing Patient

-- Print Invoice with the Gift Certificate and give to the Non-Patient.
+- Print the invoice with the Gift Certificate and provide it to the Non-Patient.

-- When the Patient Redeems the Gift Certificate, apply the amount of the Gift Certificate to the Patient's account as a Credit.
-(To put credit on the account: click on the Patient's name > billing tab > Add Payment button > Gift Certificate and follow the steps).
+- When the Patient redeems the Gift Certificate, apply its amount to the Patient’s account as a Credit.
+To add this credit: click on the Patient's name, go to the Billing tab, click the Add Payment button, select Gift Certificate, and follow the steps.

-Important Note: You could run a Product Report on Gift Certificates to see the total number of gift certificates sold in a set period.
-Then, you could run a Payment Method Report for that same period to see what was redeemed.
+Important Note: You can generate a Product Report on Gift Certificates to view the total number sold over a specific period.
+Furthermore, a Payment Method Report for the same duration will reveal the amount redeemed during that timeframe.

 Comments